Maverickbasha/Crust/README.md

 # The Rules of Crust

-1. Every function is unsafe
+1. Every function is unsafe.
-2. No references, only pointers
+1. No references, only pointers.
+1. No cargo, build with rustc directly.
-3. No std, but libc is allowed
+1. No std, but libc is allowed.
-4. Only Edition 2021
+1. Only Edition 2021.
-5. All user structs #[derive(Clone, Copy)]
+1. All user structs #[derive(Clone, Copy)].

 *The list of rules may change.
 The goal is to make programming in Rust fun.*